DMills94/DMills94/README.md

 ---

-I'm David, a frontend developer working for 🐙 Octopus Investments

-On my GitHub you'll find repositories relating to things I love - web dev 🕸️and gaming 🎮
+I'm David, a frontend developer working for 🦘 Deliveroo On my GitHub you'll find repositories relating to things I love - web dev 🕸️and gaming 🎮

 Feel free to come interact with me!